About Jersey Mills

 The Jersey Mills Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lycoming County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Jersey Mills, Pennsylvania residents are available through the local police department and authorized providers in Lycoming County.
+Fingerprinting services for Jersey Mills, Pennsylvania residents are available through local police (where present) and authorized providers in Lycoming County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Jersey Mills Police Department or Lycoming County Sheriff's Office for scheduling and fees.

 To register to vote in Jersey Mills, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lycoming County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Jersey Mills, contact the Lycoming County Clerk's office for schedules and ballot information.

 Property records for Jersey Mills, Pennsylvania are maintained by the Lycoming Board of Assessment Appeals's Office and the Lycoming Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lycoming County, including parcels in Jersey Mills.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lycoming Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lycoming County offices at the county courthouse.
 The Lycoming County Treasurer handles property tax payments and tax sale information.